 If this issue is forced by Fedora upstream, I suggest to drop Darktable ENTIRELY from Fedora repos, and maintain an external Darktable repository with a proper version of Darktable.

-#3 Updated by Pedro Côrte-Real over 2 years ago
+#3 Updated by Pedro Côrte-Real almost 5 years ago

 I don't even know how you could implement this. rawspeed is not versioned so you'd end up having to just do a darktable-rawspeed package with the same version number of darktable (since we are effectively the rawspeed upstream repo here), and once you're doing that you might as well just put everything in darktable and be done with it.